 As written in a previous post, selenium is a mineral found naturally in the soil.
 But it also appears in certain foods and there are even small amounts in water.

 It is an important mineral for the human body as it helps immunity.
 It plays a roll in antioxidant activity that defends against free radical damage.
 But it will also help you maintain a healthy metabolism.
 According to some studies, selenium can also help you reduce the risk of cancer and thyroid diseases.

 But how does selenium benefit your body?

 Simple – selenium is able to play such a protective role in the body because it increases antioxidant capabilities and the quality of blood flow.
 This increases the body’s resistance against stress and diseases.
-The mineral is often praised for its role in antioxidant activity which lowers free radical damage and inflammation.

 And then there is the food…